-This topic page summarizes the U.S. Preventive Services Task Force (USPSTF) ongoing work on screening for breast cancer.
+This topic page summarizes the U.S. Preventive Services Task Force (USPSTF) ongoing work to update its recommendations on screening for breast cancer.

-The U.S. Preventive Services Task Force (Task Force) has started the process of updating its recommendation on screening for breast cancer.
-The first step in this process is the development of a Research Plan, which guides the scope, conduct, and content of a systematic evidence review.
-The draft Research Plan was posted for public comment from November 14 through December 11, 2013.
-To view the full draft Research Plan, visit http://www.uspreventiveservicestaskforce.org/uspstf14/breastcancer/breastcandraftresplan.htm.
+The U.S. Preventive Services Task Force (Task Force) is in the process of updating its recommendations on screening for breast cancer.
+The first step in this process is the development of a research plan, which guides the scope, conduct, and content of a systematic evidence review.
+The draft research plan was posted for public comment from November 14 to December 11, 2013.
+The final research plan was posted July 24, 2014.

-—Dr. Virginia Moyer, Chair of the U.S. Preventive Services Task Force
+–Dr. Kirsten Bibbins-Domingo, Co-Vice Chair of the U.S. Preventive Services Task Force

-How does the draft Research Plan fit into the recommendation process?
+How does the research plan fit into the recommendation process?